Information To Know

 The overwhelming majority of Canadians are deficient in Vitamin D, irrespective of dietary practices and level of sun exposure.
 It is generally recommended that all Canadians take daily Vitamin D. A reasonable dose for all Canadians is 2000 international units (IUs) per day.
 As of May 2015, routine vitamin D level testing is no longer available at the lab.

 The key areas of focus specific to women’s’ health include breast and cervical cancer screening.

 Screening for cervical cancer occurs by way of a Papanicolaou smear, or Pap smear.
 Cervical cancer screening should begin at age 25 or approximately 3 years after first intimate sexual activity, whichever occurs later.
 (May 2016 recommendation)

+In most women, yearly pap smears are not necessary, and women can wait up to three years for a repeat pap smear, but no later.
 These recommendations are not universal and those individuals with previous high-risk findings or cervical cancer are encouraged to be screened yearly.

 Screening for breast cancer is performed through mammography.
 Mammograms are typically performed in women between the ages of 50-74.
 These can be performed every 2 years, unless otherwise recommended by the radiologist.

 In women between the ages of 40-49, the balance of benefits and risks is not great enough to recommend routine screening and should be guided by a patient’s preference.